-On the GreenStep model ordinances page see Landscaping and Maintenance of Vegetation and Model Landscape Ordinance for a Municipal Zoning Code.
+On the GreenStep model ordinances page see Landscaping and Maintenance of Vegetation, Natural Resources Performance Standards and Model Landscape Ordinance for a Municipal Zoning Code.
 The zoning code language, developed by ORANGE Environmental and reviewed by state organizations, regulates the review process for new developments.
 Based upon Burnsville and Minneapolis code, topics covered include soil and tree health, biodiversity, water infiltration, irrigation, sun and wind orientation, parking lots, and industrial buffer yards.

 For example, in 2005 Bemidji adopted an ordinance that requires tree planting in parking lots, and some cities have a replacement policy for cut/lost trees, such as replacement at a 3:1 ratio, and specify the replacement tree caliper.

 MN Dept. of Natural Resources community forestry web pages include Guidelines for Developing and Evaluating Tree Ordinances and Conserving Wooded Areas in Developing Communities.

 Enact an ordinance that preserves/replaces trees and soils and encourages resilient, non-invasive landscaping.
 Report protection of large wooded areas by means of zoning or development review under best practice action 10.3

 Address tree preservation and soils conservation on both public and private lands; enact requirements such as removing requirements to establish turf grass (this does not refer to removing maintenance standards for turf grass) and permitting resilient, non-invasive native landscaping throughout the city.